 The TSF provides cryptographic functionality to help satisfy several high-level security objectives.
 In order for a cryptographic operation to function correctly, the operation must be performed in accordance with a specified algorithm and with a cryptographic key of a specified size.
-The following Functional Requirements to the TOE can be derived from this CC component:
+The following Functional Requirements to the TOE TOE can be derived from this CC CC component:

 FCS_COP.1/SW_AES Cryptographic operation - AES Hierarchical to: No other components.
-FCS_COP.1.1/SW_AES The TSF shall perform decryption

-The TSF shall perform decryption and encryption in accordance with a specified cryptographic algorithm AES in ECB, CBC, CTR, GCM, CBC-MAC or CMAC and cryptographic key sizes 128, 192 or 256 bit that meet the following FIPS 197 [43], NIST SP 800-38A (ECB, CBC and CTR mode) [46], NIST SP 800-38D (GCM mode) [48], ISO 9797-1, Algorithm 1 (CBC-MAC mode) [49], and NIST SP 800-38B (CMAC mode) [47] .

-Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [50].
+FCS_COP.1.1/SW_AES The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm AES in ECB, CBC, CTR, GCM, CBC-MAC or CMAC and cryptographic key sizes 128, 192 or 256 bit that meet the following FIPS PUB 197 [47], NIST SP 800-38A ( ECB, CBC and CTR mode ) [50], NIST SP 800-38D ( GCM mode ) [52], ISO 9797-1, Algorithm 1 (CBC-MAC mode ) [53], and NIST SP 800-38B ( CMAC mode ) [51] .
+Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [54].